 Many individuals created "A Smell of 65 Roses"

-A fun Christmas display by a fun group of Warick women.
+A fun Christmas display by a fun group of Warwick women.

 Finally my winner. - "Birds and bees,

-Flowers and a tree." by Warick's Digger Garden Group.
+Flowers and a tree." by Warwick's Digger Garden Group.

-I hope you have enjoyed this insight into Warick's Jumpers and Jazz Festival. it is most definitely worth adding to your calendar if you live in SE Queensland.
+I hope you have enjoyed this insight into Warwick's Jumpers and Jazz Festival.
+It is most definitely worth adding to your calendar if you live in SE Queensland.
 It is already bookmarked for me for 2019.

 I would love to read your comment.